data-dependent/osrs-guides/skilling.md

 #### Stalls

 When our character is stalled, our client input and our turn is completely blocked: our timers don't go off, our queue doesn't evaluate, we can't interact with anything, we can't move, and no client input is accepted.
 An example of a stall comes from teleporting.
 When we click a teleport in the normal spellbook, a stall starts in client input on the next tick.
 The stall ends four ticks later, when our coordinates change to our destination.
+We'll see interesting skilling examples of stalls in the [**Stalls**](#tick-manipulation-iii-stalls) section.

 #### The queue

 The queue is a driver of much behavior in game.
 In this section, we'll first focus on commands unrelated to skilling to initially develop our understanding.
 Commands in the queue evaluate so that the first that come in are the first that come out.

 A basic example of a queued command is hitsplats.
 On a turn that a player or npc interacts with an enemy to attack, a command to deal damage is put into the enemy's queue, to be evaluated the next time the enemy has a turn.
 Notice the asymmetry in this example due to the turn ordering: npcs deal damage to players on the same tick they attack, whereas players deal damage to npcs on the tick after they attack.
 This can be seen by looking carefully at Henke's model: [this](https://i.imgur.com/BRUE6wn.png) is what happens when the npc attacks, and [this](https://i.imgur.com/i3g7kXw.png) is what happens when the player attacks.
-Since the player's turn is late in a tick, when the player attacks, the npcs next turn will be on the following tick.
+Since the player's turn is late within a tick, when the player attacks, the npcs next turn will be on the following tick.

 A clear illustration of the position of the queue as being in our turn is provided by trying to kill ourselves with a locator orb and a zamorak brew.
 Both of these do damage based on our hitpoints at the moment our click on them is processed; however, zamorak brews do their damage in client input, while locator orbs queue their damage.
 At 11 hitpoints, if we click on a zamorak brew then a locator orb on the same tick, the following clip happens.